hashicorp/terraform-google-consul/modules/install-consul/README.md

   number is configurable via the `--version` argument), and extract the `consul` binary into `/opt/consul/bin`.
 Add a symlink to the `consul` binary in `/usr/local/bin`.
 - `run-consul`: Copy the [run-consul script](https://github.com/hashicorp/terraform-google-consul/tree/master/modules/run-consul) into `/opt/consul/bin`.

-### Install supervisord

-Install [supervisord](http://supervisord.org/).
-We use it as a cross-platform supervisor to ensure Consul is started whenever the system boots and restarted if the Consul process crashes.

 ### Follow-up tasks